Model Predictive Control with Reference Learning for Soft Robotic Intracranial Pressure Waveform Modulation: EXPERIMENTS

 The tracking performance of the three compared control approaches is illustrated in Figure~\ref{fig:tracking}.
-The PID controller exhibits significant phase lag and struggles to accurately follow the reference trajectory.
-In contrast, both MPC-based approaches effectively capture the pulse shape since they can use the preview of the reference trajectory.
-However, minor undershoots and overshoots following the rising and falling edges of the trajectory can be observed.
-Additionally, offsets in the plateau regions are observed when using the MPC without disturbance observer.
-The MPC with disturbance observer achieves offset-free reference tracking, i.e., the controller accurately maintains the desired motor position without steady-state errors during segments with constant motor position reference.
+The PID controller exhibited significant phase lag and struggled to accurately follow the reference trajectory.
+In contrast, both MPC-based approaches effectively captured the pulse shape since they were able to use the preview of the reference trajectory.
+However, minor undershoots and overshoots following the rising and falling edges of the trajectory were observed.
+Additionally, offsets in the plateau regions were observed when using the MPC without disturbance observer.
+The MPC with disturbance observer achieved offset-free reference tracking, i.e., the controller accurately maintained the desired motor position without steady-state errors during segments with constant motor position reference.
+As PID controller tuning during experiments is time-consuming and error-prone, the baseline PID controller is conservatively tuned to avoid aggressive tracking behavior under changing experimental conditions.
+The MPC-based controller, however, allows for explicit constraint handling and transfer to other systems through identification of a simple linear system model.

-To quantitatively assess tracking performance, the following two metrics are computed.
-First, the normalized root mean square error (NRMSE) is used to evaluate the average deviation from the reference trajectory while accounting for variations in trajectory magnitude.
+To quantitatively assess tracking performance, the following two metrics were computed.
+First, the normalized root mean square error (NRMSE) was used to evaluate the average deviation from the reference trajectory while accounting for variations in trajectory magnitude.
 It is defined as

 where $\mathbf{r}_M = \{ r_0, \ldots, r_{M-1}\}$ and $\mathbf{y}_M = \{ y_0, \ldots, y_{M-1}\}$ represent the reference and system output during the full test sequence of length $M$, respectively.
-Second, the maximum absolute tracking error (MATE) is used to quantify the worst-case deviation between the motor position and its reference trajectory.
+Second, the maximum absolute tracking error (MATE) was used to quantify the worst-case deviation between the motor position and its reference trajectory.
 It is formally defined as